Feyerabend/cc/ch06/sec6.1.4/README.md

 This one gets weird:
 - Refactoring assumes you understand the code intimately enough to improve it
 - But if LLM generated it, do you have that understanding?
-- You could ask the LLM to refactor its own code — but does that count as craftsmanship?
+- You could ask the LLM to refactor its own code--but does that count as "craftsmanship"?

 *Two scenarios emerge:*

-1. *Shallow refactoring*: "This generated code is messy, regenerate it better" — fast but doesn't build understanding
+1. *Shallow refactoring*: "This generated code is messy, regenerate it better" -- fast but doesn't build understanding
-2. *Deep refactoring*: Manually reworking AI-generated code to truly understand and improve it — this might be where real learning happens
+2. *Deep refactoring*: Manually reworking AI-generated code to truly understand and improve it -- this might be where real learning happens

 *The risk:* Developers skip refactoring entirely because "it works, and I didn't write it anyway, so why invest the effort to understand it deeply?"

-*Future:* Could split into two camps — those who use LLMs to infinitely regenerate until "good enough," versus those who manually refactor AI output as a learning/quality practice.
+*Future:* Could split into two camps--those who use LLMs to infinitely regenerate until "good enough," versus those who manually refactor AI output as a learning/quality practice.
 The second group maintains craft skills; the first doesn't.